WylieKuhn/AISBackend/README.md

 ## Files and Their Uses

 ### main.py:
 The main backend api for the appilication.
 Receives user transaction data and stores the transaction halves in their respective tables.
-Also receives account creation data and stores it to the accounts table.
+Receives account creation data and stores it to the accounts table. verifies request authenticity via API key in the header by taking the key, adding it to the salt from the account with the matching user ID, hashing it using the [SHA3-512](https://en.wikipedia.org/wiki/SHA-3) hasing algorithm, and comparing the resulting hash to the API hash of the account.

 The file will need to run from the command line using `uvicorn main:app --reload --host 127.0.0.1 --port 8000 --ssl-certfile="cert.pem" --ssl-keyfile="key.pem"`